Proin Drug - Urinary Incontinence in Dogs?

 A Tell Tale Sign That Your Dog May Be Incontinence

 What is urethral incontinence?
 Urethral incontinence or urinary incontinence is the loss of voluntary control of urination.
-It is usually observed as involuntary leakage.
+It's usually observed as involuntary leakage.

 What are the clinical signs of urethral incontinence a dog will show?
-Number one, a wet bed or sleeping area is one of the first sign you may discover.
-Many dog owners as their dog gets older may start to find wet spots on their pets bed or on the floor where the pet has been laying down to sleeping.
+Number one a wet bed or sleeping area is one of the first sign you may discover.
+Many dog owners as their dog get older, may start to find wet spots on their pet's bed or on the floor where the pet has been laying down to sleep.
 One might also spot dribbling of urine when the dog is walking.
-In most cases the dog will appear totally unaware of the urinary accident.
+In most cases, the dog will appear totally unaware of the urinary accident.

 How Is Urethral Incontinence Diagnosed? - The best place to start, your dog should be taken to the Vet

 What Causes Urethral Incontinence In A Dog? - There are actually several potential causes of urethral incontinence.

 Bladder storage dysfunction, including bladder hypercontractility.
 Bladder hypercontractility is when the bladder contracts too frequently and causes small amounts of urine to leak.

 Urethral incontinence in dogs can be caused by an underlying neurological problem.
 Neurological causes such as a spinal injury, disruption of nerves controlling the bladder, and brain disease or unidentified lesions.

 Another culprit can be a urinary infection.
 A urinary tract infection, bladder tumor or any condition that would compress the bladder or urinary tract can cause urethral incontinence in a dog.